Keto diet benefits for weight loss, diabetes & PCOS

 ketogenic diet, and it is important to talk to your physician for specific

-You can try a ketogenic diet under the supervision of a health expert and a dietitian, where they can monitor certain biomarkers to follow your progress, and track metabolic changes like fasting, and making up for nutrients needed with other suggestions for complications of this diet.
+You can try a ketogenic diet under the supervision of a health expert and a dietitian.
+They can monitor certain biomarkers to follow your progress, and track metabolic changes like fasting, and making up for nutrients needed with other suggestions for complications of this diet.

 The ketogenic diet may cause many side effects, including constipation, dehydration, acidosis, slowed height speed, dyslipidemia, kidney stones, and bone fractures.
 New research also shows that it could put people at a higher risk for type 2 diabetes.